sciZer0/7/v/README.md

 Especially, it will be easy to do for global b2p web projects.

-From that point forth, in order for a global b2p web project to be successful in its field, it must only provide customers/users the conditions that are
+From that point forth, in order for a global b2p web project to be successful, it must only provide customers/users the conditions that are
 **extremely-hard** for competitors to **improve** — since all customers/users will be commonly-available, meaning any project might use this biggest user base.

 The new paradigm will especially-extremely effect the blockchain industry where additionally code and ideas are open and free and where often the achieved user base is the only advantage.

 The changes will be especially-huge.

-Thanks to the new paradigm, each blockchain project created before 2025 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might start up with the biggest user base of billions of people.
+Thanks to the new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **absolutely-unpopular** — since each new blockchain might start up with the biggest user base of billions of people.

-Additionally, thanks to the new revolutionary blockchain protocol (described in this paper below), each blockchain project created before 2023 might definitely be perceived in the future as simultaneously
+Additionally, thanks to the new revolutionary blockchain protocol (described in this paper below), each "old" blockchain might definitely be perceived in the future as simultaneously

 * **unjust**
 * **undemocratic**